mucsci-students/2023fa-420-Xterminators/README.md

     - The abstract factory pattern was used in `App` to create and run the UI.
       If a CLI was requested, a `CLIFactory` was used, and if a GUI was requested, a `GuiFactory` was used.
+- Factory Method Pattern
+    - The factory method pattern was used in `EncryptedPuzzleSave` as the methods, `fromDefaults` and `fromKeyIV` which wrapped the private constructor with default values and error handling, reducing complexity in calling code.